jsc329/ammonitorwiki/Chapter-14-The Annotations-Table.md

 existing annotations for the recording will be displayed to the user.
 If ‘focused’, the only annotations displayed will be those for the personID and listID declared in the interactive session.
-Use display = ‘all’ with caution!
+Use display = ‘all’ with caution\!
 Note that if using display = ‘all’, an annotater may delete annotations made under another personID and listID.
 To avoid this danger, stick to using display = ‘focused’, which is the default.
 Note that if display = ‘focused’, the data.table returned by the function